 With an interior that is refreshingly simple yet French Riviera chic, discover La Petite Maison in downtown Beirut.
 The restaurant serves classic Niçoise Mediterranean cuisine with Ligurian influences from Italy, prepared a la minute using fresh and high quality ingredients.
 Signature dishes include Warm Prawns with Olive Oil, Thinly Sliced Octopus, Daurade au Citron, Grilled Veal Chop and Warm Chocolate Mousse with Malt Ice cream.
 With only a few tables overlooking the sea, be sure to ask for one if you are celebrating a special occasion.

 At Four Seasons

 Visitors to the city can also sample the many dining experiences at Four Seasons Hotel Beirut.
 The Grill offers steak and seafood accompanied by an excellent selection of Lebanese wines, and is also host to a lavish Sunday Lunch including live cooking stations and an artisan chocolate cellar.
 The Lobby Lounge is open all day, and is the city’s best choice for a luxurious Afternoon Tea accompanied by live piano music.
-The Lounge offers sushi and a tailored beverage menu, while The Bar is the locally preferred choice for after work cocktails and cigars around the intimate fireplace.
+Bar and Lounge offer offers fusion and international cuisine, along with a variety of sushi, a locally preferred choice for after-work cocktails and cigars around an intimate fireplace.

 Head outdoors to the Arabesque lounge for sundowners and shisha accompanied by traditional mezzah.
-As evening falls, take the elevator up 26 floors to the top of Four Seasons and enjoy the city views at The Roof, open evenings from April to October.
+As evening falls, take the elevator up 26 floors to the top of Four Seasons and enjoy the city views at The Roof, while dancing the night away.